yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 ####how?

 The project partners's expertise include both media professionals as well as researchers.
-A creative consultant specialised in cross-media production between research projects and univiersities and media professionals will train and coordinate the participants in order to better understand each other's communication and therefore plays an important role both for the internal and external media exposure and science communications activities.
+A creative consultant specialised in cross-media production between research projects, univiersities and media professionals will coordinate the activities, but also train the participants through workshops in order to better understand each other's communication, start making and creating media themselves.
+The bridging element of the media and research consultant characterizes yet again the idea of inclusion and learning, and plays an important role both for the internal and external media exposure and science communications activities.
 Throughout the project, the partners will attend workshops in order to reflect on the forms of scientific communication and built best practices for the variety of comunication activities (see below).

 + built a bridge between the concrete implementation of video, learning and collecting as one part of the overall platform